History of coal mining: Alberta

 Between 1911 and 1979, 139 mines were registered in the Drumheller Valley, of which only 34 were productive for many years.
 The beginning of the end for the Drumheller mining industry was the discovery of oil at Leduc No. 1 in 1947, after which natural gas became the predominant fuel for heating homes in western Canada.
 As the demand for coal dropped, mines closed and communities suffered.
 Some communities, Willow Creek for example, completely vanished while others went from boomtowns to ghost towns.

 Atlas #4 Mine shipped its last load of coal in 1979, after which the Atlas Coal Mine National Historic Site has preserved the last of the Drumheller mines.
 Also nearby, East Coulee School Museum interprets the life of families in mine towns for its visitors.

+Chile

+Historically, coal mining had some importance in the southern half of Chile from the 1850s to the 1990s with a brief revival in Invierno mine from 2013 to 2020.

+As steamships traveled overseas from the industrialized countries of Europe their need for coal served as trigger for coal mining to start at various locations across the globe.
+An example of this is the coal mining in Zona Centro Sur, Chile, that began as a response to the arrival of steamships to Talcahuano.
+In 1864 the denial for the Spanish gunboat Vencedora to obtain coal in Chilean ports as she was heading to fight Peru contributed months later for Spain to declare war and drag Chile into the Chincha Islands War.